 In line with this view is the position that city names are subject to general/public interests represented by that city government.
 City governments act according to the laws and policies of the countries in which they are established and accountable under those laws and policies.
 Therefore, city governments should have the right to provide or withhold support/non-objection for applications associated with the names of cities.

 While some Work Track members from governments have expressed support for this point of view, one Work Track member from a government noted that not all governments share concerns about protecting/restricting geographic names in the TLD context.

+Some Work Track members have expressed that the rights of governments should be preventative rather than curative in nature.
+From this perspective, it is a significant burden on governments, some of whom are not aware of ICANN or its activities, to monitor the application process to see if an application of interest has been submitted.
+It is a further burden to monitor the operation of TLDs and take action if a TLD is not meeting commitments stated in the application.

 From one perspective, governments do not always represent the interests of people and communities associated with a geographic location.
 In this view, there may be instances where the interests and positions of a national or local government diverge from the interests of the people associated with a given geographic location.
 There may be cases where people or a community associated with a geographic location would like to use a name associated with that place, but a national government does not support that use.
 An example used in discussion was a hypothetical application for .Kurdistan.

 In support of limiting the rights given to governments with respect to geographic names, one Work Track member stated that ICANN policy has consistently disfavored reservations (other than for technical reasons), blocking rights and other systems that prevent a TLD (or second level domain) from entering the market.
 From this perspective, any list-based exclusionary right has undergone strict scrutiny and has been applied narrowly.
 The Work Track member also stated that ICANN policy-making process has traditionally favored curative rights over preventative rights.
+From this perspective, it is not unusual for different types of stakeholders to conduct monitoring related to gTLDs in which they are interested.
+In this view, the scale of the gTLD environment is relatively limited, and automated processes can assist with monitoring.

 4.3 Distinction Between Support and Non-Objection